|Nutritional Guidelines (per serving)|

 - Don't be tempted to open the lid while cooking, as that can let steam out and result in rice that is crunchy.

-What Is the Difference Between Japanese Rice and Normal Rice?
+What Is the Difference Between Japanese Rice and Other Rice?

-Japanese rice is a short-grained white rice that tends to be fluffy and lightly sticky.
+Japanese rice is a short-grain white rice that tends to be fluffy and slightly sticky.
 It is sometimes labeled as Japanese or sushi rice in America.